You may have seen my article about repairing a gorgeous Yamaha MX-1 power amplifier. This time I’m servicing a matching Yamaha CX-1 preamplifier.

 This CX-1 came to me from a customer who now owns the stunning MX-1 power amp I repaired recently.
 Like the MX-1, the CX-1 wasn’t working properly and was suffering from years in a smoke-filled environment.
 The sub-controls under the aluminium flap were noisy and some weren’t working at all.
 I noticed that the unit had been to a TV repair place previously.
 That is not usually a good sign, I made mental note and got to work.

 The first thing I always do is thoroughly inspect every accessible part of a unit like this.
-I strip and remove parts, panels, boards, controls etc. This is fiddly and time-consuming, but helps to get equipment working properly.
+I strip and remove parts, panels, boards, controls etc. This is fiddly and time-consuming but helps to get equipment working properly.

-And that’s a wrap, I hope you’ve enjoyed this look inside the Yamaha CX-1 stereo preamp and discussion about servicing and repairing it.
+And that’s a wrap, I hope you’ve enjoyed this look inside the Yamaha CX-1 stereo preamp and the discussion about servicing and repairing it.

 If you like me to look at any of your Yamaha equipment, don’t hesitate to get in touch.